MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-307.md

 You can also see orders to be received before and after the three periods, as well as the total order detail for each customer.

-For a detailed breakdown for each order line, use the 'Vendor - Order Detail' report. **TODO**
+For a detailed breakdown for each order line, use the 'Vendor - Order Detail' report.

 ## Use cases